jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Problem Analysis and Design /readme.md

   <ul>
   <li>
-      We also do exception handling about the length of the user’s password if the length of the password is less than 8 characters.
+      Exception handling about the length of the user’s password if the length of the password is less than 8 characters.
   </li>
   </ul>